tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_overview.md

 - Development effort/scope
 - How to get support/help
 - Link to getting started tutorial

+These topics don't need to be standalone sections but can be interwoven into similar sections as you see fit.

 At the end of the product overview, be sure to transition into the next logical step: getting started!
 Here's where your [getting started tutorial](docapis_doc_getting_started_section.html) gets handed off to the user.
 It's your call to action, so to speak.